ibm-cloud-docs/databases-for-mongodb/howto-user-management.md

 Generating credentials from an existing user does not check for or create that user.
 {: .tip}

+Users that you [create through _Service Credentials_](/docs/databases-for-mongodb?topic=databases-for-mongodb-connection-strings) are given the roles [`readWriteAnyDatabase`](https://docs.mongodb.com/manual/reference/built-in-roles/#readWrite){: external} and [`dbAdminAnyDatabase`](https://docs.mongodb.com/manual/reference/built-in-roles/#dbAdmin){: external}.

+If you need users that are created from _Service Credentials_ to have a different role, you can use the admin user to change their role.

 ## Creating users through the CLI
 {: #user-management-cli}